 Library Module Metadata & Intro To Tools And Adjustments

 Camera Raw Image Adjustment Basics

 HDR For High Contrast Scenes

-In this module we will be learning about light, the characteristics of light and how we, as photographers, harness the characteristics of light to good effect in our photographs.
-The ability to light our subjects well, gives us a unique selling proposition in our professional practice.
+In this module, we will be learning about light, the characteristics of light and how we, as photographers, harness the characteristics of light to good effect in our photographs.
+The ability to light our subjects well provides us with a unique selling proposition in our professional practice.

 Light and it’s Characteristics